How to Find a Queer Friendly or Gender Affirming Therapist I JED

 • Share information with them at a pace that feels comfortable.

-What to Do If You Don’t Have Parental Support
+What If You Don’t Have Support to Go to Therapy?

 If you don’t have the financial or emotional support at home that allows you to access a therapist through typical paths, there are free crisis lines and support groups.
 Community and support are vital to your mental health, and both can be found online if not in person.